mmsucihcl/dynamic-component-old/README.md

 # AngularDynamicComponent

-This project created to load the component dynamically at run time instead of staticaly
+This project created to load the component dynamically at run time instead of statically

 Project Description
 ===================